phil-brown/droidQuery/README.md

 This project uses [AsyncTaskEx](https://github.com/commonsguy/cwac-task) to allow an unlimited number of simultaneous network tasks.
 It also uses [NineOldAndroids](http://nineoldandroids.com) to provide animation support for Pre-Honeycomb versions of Android.
+CSS parsing is handled by [jCSS-Parser](https://github.com/phil-brown/jCSS-Parser), which I wrote with this project in mind.
 Finally, this project would not exist if it were not for the excellent *jQuery* library, and its excellent documentation.